Nathan8044/javascript_practice/Day 4/day_4_problems.md

 For when the match is a tie, if the computer picked number subtracted from your number is less than 0, then it is a tie.
 If not you win.

 You must also keep track of the score using an Object.
 In the object you must include the wins, losses, and ties.
+All of this information must be alerted to the user.